Certified Nurse Midwife

 - Reduced use of pharmacological pain management interventions

-Using a midwife also opens the possibility of home births-an option which helps lessen the mother's anxiety and reduce the possibility of feeling "rushed," which may result in labor-inducing drugs or cesarean delivery.
+Using a midwife also opens the possibility of home births—an option that helps lessen the mother’s anxiety and reduce the possibility of feeling “rushed,” which may result in labor-inducing drugs or cesarean delivery.

 Certified Nurse Midwife Education Requirements and Training